everappz/everappz.github.io/content/legal/cookie-policy.md

 https://a.nel.cloudflare.com/report/v4

-For more information, please see [Cloudflare’s rivacy policy](https://www.cloudflare.com/privacypolicy/).
+For more information, please see [Cloudflare’s Privacy Policy](https://www.cloudflare.com/privacypolicy/).

 ## Cookie Consent and Management